aws-samples/hpc-applications/apps/CFX/Readme.md

 # Versions

-In this repository we will provide best practices for all the Fluent versions starting from 2023 and newer.
+In this repository we will provide best practices for all the CFX versions starting from 2023 and newer.

 **_NOTE:_**  We will provide best practices for AWS Graviton instances as soon as CFX will officially support ARM-based cpus.